 She followed in her mother’s footsteps in various ways: she served as Hon.
 Political Secretary and Chairman (in 1936) of the Six Point Group, was Hon.
 Sec. of the Equal Rights Committee, and was a member of the Open Door Council.
 Called to the Bar in 1937 she was a lawyer, an educationalist and she captained England’s first women’s cricket team to visit Australia – the team won too.

 In 1937, when chairman of the Six Point Group, she supported a bill in India’s legislative assembly providing that Hindu women should not, on account of their sex, be excluded from owning or inheriting property.
 She was involved in the drafting of the British Nationality and Status of Aliens (Amendment) Act (1937).
-At a dinner in February 1939 presided over by Emmeline Pethick-Lawrence to celebrate the twenty-first anniversary of women’s enfranchisement, Betty was among those selected to represent the careers opened to women after the gaining of the vote, in her case the law. – perhaps she recalled the dinner at the Rembrandt Rooms of six years’ earlier, that evening.
+At a dinner in February 1939 presided over by Emmeline Pethick-Lawrence to celebrate the twenty-first anniversary of women’s enfranchisement, Betty was among those selected to represent the careers opened to women after the gaining of the vote, in her case the law.
+Perhaps, that evening, she recalled the dinner at the suffragette table at the Rembrandt Rooms of six years’ earlier.

 In 1938 Betty was living with her younger brother George Montgomery Archdale at 2, St Peter’s Road, Hammersmith (now housing an orthopaedic clinic).

 Betty served in the Women’s Royal Naval Service in WW2, – aka the Wrens – a choice made through one of her mother’s connection.
 She served in the Far East and then and settled in Australia.

 In 1946, Betty became principal of the Women’s College of Sydney University, in her own words an administrator with an academic bias, where she encouraged students who came from all sorts of backgrounds – and from Europe and the United States.